top of page

 Nearly half of the Highlands is owned by estates larger than 3,000 hectares, with just 12% under community ownership (Scottish Government Land Reform Unit, 2024).
 In Badenoch & Strathspey, over 70% of productive woodland sits within privately controlled estates, limiting coordinated long-rotation planting and shared local benefits.

-Social Infrastructure & Rural Isolation
+Social Infrastructure & Highland Isolation

 Despite 82% of Highland residents reporting a strong sense of belonging (SG Social Capital Survey, 2023), social infrastructure remains limited.
 The region has 40% fewer civic, cultural, and training facilities per capita than the Scottish average, and over 55% of settlements lack a dedicated community learning or skills space (Highland Council Audit, 2023).
-For forestry and seasonal workers who often travel long distances, this reinforces isolation and reduces opportunities for shared learning or upskilling.
+For forestry and seasonal workers who often travel long distances, this increases isolation and reduces opportunities for shared learning or upskilling.

 Missing Rural Production